dasec/ForTrace/docs/source/installation/guest.rst

     Name=Startup Script
     Comment=

-The last step of your presetup will be to install fortrace.
+The last step of your presetup will be to install ForTrace.
 Navigate into the main directory you copied to your desktop and run:

 .. code-block:: console

-    $ python setup.py install --user
+    $ python3 setup.py install --user

 Connecting the guest machines to the NFS server